-Generally, classes are proposed by the prospective instructor, but if you have an idea for a class you would like to see, suggest it to the Program Committee using the Course Proposal Form on our Volunteer page.
+Generally, classes are proposed by prospective instructors, but if you have an idea for a class you would like to see, you may suggest it to the Program Committee using the Course Request Form on our Volunteer page.
 They may seek someone who can conduct such a class.

 Can I take books out of the Library?